Welcome to Tech NotesSteve Manzuik June 5th, 2019 (Last Updated: June 5th, 2019)

 This gives us a spot to externalize some of our notes that explain how we did something, not just the final result of the work.
 However, there are a few warnings / caveats.
 When we publish a formal research paper or even a blog post it goes through multiple rounds of editing by both our Labs team and Creative teams.
 The result is typically a well polished, easy to read paper or blog.
 For our tech notes, we are intentionally skipping the polish, with the idea being that we wanted to quickly publish the notes we’re already capturing internally with as little additional work as possible.
 Consider this our stream of consciousness captured and published for all to read.

 That said, we hope that you find our notes useful for whatever you may be working on.
+We hope to share things we learn, things we fail on and our ideas on things that are worthwhile for future research projects.
 While we are offering these with no warranties or support we do welcome feedback.
-You can always reach out via email - firstname.lastname@example.org or hit us on Twitter.
+You can always reach out via email - email@example.com or hit us on Twitter.